Kaitlyn Davidson – owner, MusikGarten teacher, and piano teacher

 Hello there!
-I’m Kaitlyn and I am the piano teacher and founder of Highland Music Studio.
+I’m Kaitlyn and I am the piano/Musikgarten teacher and founder of Highland Music Studio.
 Before living in Atlanta, I grew up in Macon, Georgia, a town known for its rich musical history – a place that put some soul into Otis Redding, The Allman Brothers and Little Richard, to name a few.
 I began piano lessons at age eight, with inspiration from my grandmother and great-grandmother, who were also piano teachers.
 By the time I graduated high school, I also learned other instruments such as clarinet, trumpet, guitar and ukulele.
-You could say music was a big part of my childhood.

 I entered college on the Johns Hopkins Piano Scholarship and earned my undergraduate degree from the University of Georgia studying Music Education and Piano Performance.
 I studied under concert pianists Edward Eikner, Gila Goldstein and Richard Zimdars.
 Since completion of my degree, I’ve been certified for ages K-12 in music.
 I taught music classes for 3 years in public schools, which included elementary music, middle and high school choirs.
-Nowadays I enjoy teaching piano lessons for Highland Music Studio.
+Nowadays I enjoy teaching for HMS.

 Dr. Hyorim Lee taught piano at KyungBok College, Korea and Piano Pedagogy at BaekSuk University, Korea from 2004 to 2008.
 Dr. Lee has performed as solo pianist, chamber musician, and concerto soloist in major venues in Korea.
 She received a Doctor of Musical Arts in Piano Performance (Piano Pedagogy minor) at the University of Georgia in 2016 and a bachelor’s degree and advanced degree in piano performance at the Trossingen Musikhochschule in Germany, after her earning a bachelor’s degree in piano performance from KyungBok College, Korea.